 Seek a Dermatologist's Input

 According to Mount Sinai Hospital Director of Cosmetic and Clinical Research Joshua Zeichner, MD, topical ingredients may not be able to penetrate as deep as they need to go in order to treat a cyst.
-Therefore, he disclaims your dermatologist may have to prescribe an oral medication to help treat cystic acne from the inside out, or if it's a true cyst, Wheeler says your derm may suggest a cortisone injection, which will be the most effective way to reduce swelling, inflammation, and the likelihood of scarring later on.
-So what over-the-counter treatments do dermatologists recommend?
-We have 11 options that can help, or at least bid you time before booking with a derm.
-Plus, we're sharing an expert-approved rundown of the ingredients and practices you should embrace and avoid when it comes to cystic acne.
-Keep scrolling!
+As a result, your dermatologist may have to prescribe an oral medication to help treat cystic acne from the inside out.
+Or if it's a true cyst, Wheeler says your derm may suggest a cortisone injection, which will be the most effective way to reduce swelling, inflammation, and the likelihood of scarring later on.

 What to Embrace